Questions you should ask:

 Regardless, you are entitled to be represented by the attorney you retain, and to receive a full explanation of who will be handling your case each step along the way.

-At Cowan Kirk Gaston, the attorney who is retained will handle all court hearings, except in an emergency.
+At Cowan Kirk, the attorney who is retained will handle all court hearings, except in an emergency.
 Any exceptions will be thoroughly explained before a retainer is paid.
 The attorney who is retained will handle ALL court hearings at which testimony is taken.
-We take a team approach at Cowan Kirk Gaston, and regularly revue and discuss each other’s cases.
-We firmly believe that four minds are better than one.
-When you retain a lawyer at Cowan Kirk Gaston, you are literally retaining the entire firm.
+We take a team approach at Cowan Kirk, and regularly review and discuss each other's cases.
+We firmly believe that three minds are better than one.
+When you retain a lawyer at Cowan Kirk, you are literally retaining the entire firm.
 However, only ONE lawyer has responsibility for court proceedings.

 What will it cost to get a good lawyer?

 Not surprisingly there is no easy answer to this question.
 Attorney's fees vary, of course, usually depending on the reputation and experience of the lawyer, and often by the geographic location in which he or she practices.
 As with most professions, the more well known and skilled the attorney, the higher the fee.
 Lawyers who limit their practice to defending DUIs will normally charge higher fees than lawyers with a more general practice.
 Each lawyer has something to offer.
 For some it's a low fee or an easy payment plan.
 For others it's an exceptional reputation and skills to match.
 It is rare that you will find both in the same lawyer.

 Experienced criminal defense lawyers typically charge an up-front flat fee retainer that will cover all fees up to a certain point, at which time additional fees may be required.
 Some lawyers require additional fees to handle the administrative license hearing or to litigate pre-trial motions.
 Others require additional fees only in the event of a trial.
 Beware lawyers who charge a comparatively low flat fee.
 A guilty plea is often the result.